AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-01.md

 $ rm Site.fs
 $ touch Main.fs
 ```

+> Note: the ***touch*** command just create a new file, on Linux.
+If you are using Windows, just create a new file using your editor or IDE.

 Edit the WebSharperTutorial.FrontEnd.fsproj file, remove the reference for the deleted files and add a reference to the new one.
 This is how mine looks like after this change: